tanveersgill/SplashBot/README.md

 # Splash_Bot
-A project that automatically waters plants based on soil moisture.
+A term design project for ECE 198 that monitors soil moisture conditions and automatically irrigates as needed

 ### Pin Allocations